Styri/Videogame-Management-API/README.md

 ### Postman Collection

-A Postman collection is provided in the `apidocs` folder for easy API testing and exploration.
+A Postman collection is provided in the `apidocs` folder for easy API testing and details for each endpoint.

 #### Importing the Postman Collection